gfalmagn/Bc-HeavyIons/README.md

 * `rt` stands for `root -l`
-* Everything is shown for pp, but has to be reproduced with PbPb by changing the first option `ispp=true` (expect for the scripts gathering pp and PbPb info)
+* Everything is shown for pp, but has to be reproduced with PbPb by changing the first option `ispp=true` (except for the scripts gathering pp and PbPb info)
 * `cd ~` means returning to the base directory

 ## Produce pre-selected samples